Paratron/next-server-session/README.md

 Calling `getSessionData` always returns an object.
 If no session exists, a new session will be created and an empty object will be returned.

 The `getCSRFToken` function returns a random string you can send along with form data or ajax requests to prevent cross site request forgery.
-The token will be remembered in the session and a call to `useCSRFToken` will validate if its indeed the currently valid token.
+The token will be remembered in the session and a call to `validateCSRFToken` will validate if its indeed the currently valid token.

 ### Inside API routes